 An authentic recipe for Thai fried rice – just like you get in Thailand and at Thai restaurants!

 Have you been to Thailand?
-I’ve been a handful of times.
 It’s one of my favorite “fly and flop” destinations.
 On most holidays, I’m “go, go, go”.
 Trying to see and do (and eat) as much as I can.

 Thailand is one of the places I go to really relax.
 Specifically Phukhet and Kho Samui, the two most popular islands in Thailand.
 I never stay at the busy tourist hubs, I always choose quaint little beaches.

-My absolute favorite thing about Thailand is the food.
-I go nuts over Thai food here in Australia but nothing beats the real thing in Thailand.
+And my absolute favorite thing about Thailand is the food.
+We’re so lucky that we can get great Thai food outside of Thailand now, but nothing beats the real thing.
 It’s just so good.
 SO good!

 Thai Chicken Fried Rice